William Wells (soldier): William Wells, U.S. Indian Agent

 In 1809, Wells married his third wife, Mary Geiger, the daughter of Colonel Frederick Geiger.
 Together, William and Mary would have three children: Samuel Geiger Wells, Yelberton Wells, and Julia Ann Wells.
 After the marriage, Wells, four of his children, and Geiger returned to Fort Wayne, where he received a discharge from the new U.S. Indian agent John Johnston.
-That Autumn, the Treaty of Fort Wayne, a land deal, was signed, which led to a more militant stance on the part of Shawnee Chief Tecumseh and his brother.
+That autumn, the Treaty of Fort Wayne, a land deal, was signed, which led to a more militant stance on the part of Shawnee Chief Tecumseh and his brother.
 Wells warned the government about this new and dangerous development, but he was largely ignored in Washington, ultimately earning the hatred of Tecumseh and his followers.

 Wells had the support of the Miami chiefs and Kentucky Senator John Pope and went to Washington to challenge Johnston's decision.
 Ultimately, Wells' position was left in the hands of territorial Governor William Henry Harrison who was distrustful of Wells but sided with the Miami out of fear that they could join Tecumseh if provoked.
-William Wells continued to act as the United States Indian Agent in Fort Wayne and was able to keep the Miami out of Tecumseh's confederacy.
+Wells continued to act as the United States Indian Agent in Fort Wayne and was able to keep the Miami out of Tecumseh's confederacy.
 He was the first to warn Henry Dearborn in 1807 of the growing movement led by Tecumseh and his brother.
 Wells' eldest brother, Samuel Wells, and his father-in-law, Frederick Geiger, were both at the Battle of Tippecanoe; Geiger was wounded in the initial attack.

 Wells also established and managed a farm in Fort Wayne, which he jointly owned with his friend Jean François Hamtramck.
 He petitioned Congress for a 1280 acre tract of land at the confluence of the St. Joseph and St. Mary rivers in 1807, which was granted and signed by President Jefferson.
 (Note: See the bill reported on 26 November 1807.
 It was reported signed by the President of the United States on 18 March 1808.)
 Little Turtle died in his home in 1812 and was buried nearby.